BenGig/MMM-meteoblueForecast/README.md

 # Module: Meteoblue Forecast
-This module displays weather forecast from www.meteoblue.com.
+This module displays weather forecast from www.meteoblue.com, showing low and high temperatures and wind speed, rain probability and UV index.
-The weather's APIBase ist www.meteoblue.com

 You'll have to get an apikey from meteoblue.com. https://content.meteoblue.com/en/products/meteoblue-api